-As a follow-up to an earlier post, where I described how natural laws arise as a result of qualities, this post explores this idea further using an example.
-Since modern science grew out of the idea that matter is res extensa—i.e., that it has only one property of extension in space—this post also illustrates the lawfulness as a result of the addition of spatial extension.
-However, in this case, qualities exist as forms in space—e.g., triangle and circle—rather than merely area.
+In all Vedic texts, nature is described as comprising three fundamental qualities from which all other experiences and realities are constructed.
+In this post, I will describe the peculiar properties of quality addition to show how they are different from quantity arithmetic.
+Since modern science grew out of the idea that matter is res extensa—i.e., that it has only one property of extension in space—this post also illustrates the lawfulness as a result of the addition of a spatial extension.
+But, in this case, qualities exist as forms in space—e.g., triangles and circles—rather than just area.
 Some implications of these ideas in regard to the nature of space—which emerge as a consequence of form interaction—are also discussed.
 Then we discuss how this thinking solves the problem of modern science and its relation to religion.

 Table of Contents

 - 2 The Finitude of the Space of Qualities

 - 3 Finitude of Space in Vedic Cosmology

 - 5 The Problems of Res Extensa Science